hohonuuli/uuid-gen/README.md

 ## Usage

-To use just import `UUIDs` and call it's static methods:
+To use, just import `UUIDs` and call its static methods:

 ```java
 import org.mbari.uuid.UUIDs;